-Many roads in New Zealand have varying conditions – windy and narrow, with hilly terrains and sharp corners.
+Many roads in New Zealand have varying conditions – winding and narrow, with hilly terrains and sharp corners.
 Sometimes, you may even encounter dirt/gravel roads.
 Most roads are single lanes in each direction without barriers in between so you got to be extremely alert when overtaking.

 This means that you would have to give yourself more time than what’s stated on your maps for safety purposes.
-It’s safer to drive slow on unfamiliar grounds, especially with windy and hilly roads that we Singaporeans do not have back home.
+It’s safer to drive slow on unfamiliar grounds, especially with winding and hilly roads that we Singaporeans do not have back home.

 It’s always good to have more than one competent driver as safety is always your priority and you absolutely do not want to drive when you are tired.